DmitryBarskov/pdd-md/README.md

 end

 RSpec.describe SettingsController do
+  # TODO/106084363:
-  # TODO/106084363: enable this test by implementing SettingsController#update
+  # Enable this test by implementing SettingsController#update action.
+  # Estimate: 30 minutes
-  # action.
+  # Role: Dev
   xcontext 'when user signed in' do
     before { sign_in user }